Multitask Learning and Bandits via Robust Statistics: Experiments

+\begin{remark} Note that any use of randomization in a medical decision-making task typically requires obtaining patient consent, careful assessment of patient safety under all arms, and other contextual considerations.
+Within this framework, patient-facing experiments are regularly conducted to assess whether innovative interventions improve patient outcomes in a cost-effective way~\citep[see, e.g.,][]{volpp2017effect,nahum2024optimizing}.
+Bandit/adaptive designs can improve the efficiency~\citep{bastani2021efficient} and safety of these experiments~\citep{pallmann2018adaptive}. \end{remark}

-Contextual bandit algorithms can also naturally be extended to solve dynamic pricing problems with unknown demand \citep{besbes2009dynamic}.
+\textbf{Dynamic Pricing in Retail Data.} Contextual bandit algorithms can also naturally be extended to solve dynamic pricing problems with unknown demand \citep{besbes2009dynamic}.
 We consider such a demand forecasting and price optimization task for food distributors; to this end, we use a publicly available dataset of orders from a meal delivery company.\footnote{\url{https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/}}

-In this experiment, we use data across $N=7$ fulfillment centers, serving between six to seven thousand orders each during the sample period.
-Features include the category and cuisine pertaining to the order, as well as associated promotions.
+In this experiment, we use data across $N=20$ fulfillment centers, serving between three to eight thousand orders each during the sample period.
+There are 19 features including the intercept, the category and cuisine pertaining to the order, as well as associated promotions.
 The decision variable is the (continuous) price for the order; rather than arm parameters, there is a single set of unknown parameters (per instance) that aims to predict demand/revenue as a function of price and the observed features.
 Following the approach of \cite{ban2021personalized}, we model the price elasticity of demand as a linear function of the observed features:

-Here, $\{\beta_0^j, \beta_1^j\}$ are the unknown parameters corresponding to instance $j$; conditioned on an arrival with context $X_t$ at instance $Z_t=j$, $Y_t$ is the observed revenue for the chosen price $p_t$ and noise $\epsilon_t^j$.
+Here, $\{\beta_0^j, \beta_1^j\}$ are the unknown parameters corresponding to instance $j$; conditioned on an arrival with context $X_t$ at instance $Z_t=j$, $Y_t$ is the observed revenue for the chosen price $p_t$ and noise $\epsilon_t$.
 Regret is measured with respect to an oracle that knows $\{\beta_0^j, \beta_1^j\}_{j=1}^N$.